sustartx/sustartx/README.md

 👨🏻‍💻 &nbsp; I'm a Computer Engineer\
 🌱 &nbsp;I am interested in e-commerce systems development, application security, software architectures and the use of different technologies together.\
 🚀 ️&nbsp;In my free time, when I am at the computer, I do research on technological issues that I am interested in.
 When I get away from the computer, I often use my bike and especially go on nature trips.
 Being away from the city center relaxes me.\
 🥰️ &nbsp;In addition, I try to provide training on topics I know in environments such as Discord, and we develop projects with junior developers.
-I'm happy to see them getting better. \
+I'm happy to see them getting better.

 ### 💪 𝗖𝘂𝗿𝗿𝗲𝗻𝘁𝗹𝘆

 - 💻  Linux Mint / Ubuntu 21.04
-- 🍺  PHP Laravel / Vue / Nuxt
+- 💵  PHP, JavaScript (Laravel / Vue / Nuxt)
 - 🐋  Docker / Docker Compose
+- ⚙️  DevOps (Not Professionally)

 ### 😎 My Interests
-- Distributed Systems
+- 🕸  Distributed Systems
-- E-Commerce Projects
+- 📦  E-Commerce Projects
-- Cyber Security (Especially Software Security)
+- 💻  Cyber Security (Especially Software Security)

 ### 🤔 Also Interested In
-- Flutter
+- 🍬  Flutter (For fun)
-- Mobile App Security
+-🏴‍☠️ Mobile App Security
-- Golang (I'm just getting started)
+- 🍼  Golang (I'm just getting started)

 ### 🛠 Technologies & Tools

 Talk to me about
 - Frontend : **JavaScript (Vue, Nuxt, jQuery), Bootstrap, CSS**
 - Backend : **PHP, C#<sup> * </sup>, Java<sup> ** </sup>, Node.js, SQL (MySQL / MariaDB, MSSQL), Redis, Firebase**
-- Tools : **Postman, Trello, PHPStorm, Visual Studio Code**
-- Other : **Linux, Docker, Docker Compose, GIT, AWS**
+- Tools & Other Topics : **Linux, Docker, Docker Compose, SASS, GIT, AWS, Grafana, Prometheus, Jenkins, NGinX, Postman, Trello, PHPStorm, Visual Studio Code**

 <small>* I haven't been developing for about 5 years.
 I rarely follow innovations.</small> \
 <small>** I developed desktop applications with Java SE.
 I also developed a few Android apps.
 I haven't been involved for 5+ years.</small>